apache/cordova-docs/www/docs/en/dev/cordova/storage/storage.md

 It is available in the following variations:

 * **[cordova-sqlite-storage][SQLiteStorage]** - core version that relies
   on native SQLite implementation.
-As such, it is only available for iOS and Android platforms.
+As such, it supports iOS, Android & Windows platforms.
 * **[cordova-sqlite-ext][SQLiteExt]** - extended version with additional
-  features including support for Windows and REGEXP support on Android and iOS.
+  features including REGEXP support on Android and iOS.
 * **[cordova-sqlite-evfree][SQLiteEVFree]** - similar to *cordova-sqlite-ext*
   but with improved memory handling.
 Available under GPL v3 or commercial license.